ryasmi/rulr/src/constrainedValues/positiveNumber/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isPositiveNumber` to check the input is a valid positiveNumber as shown in the example below.
+This function uses the `rulr.isPositiveNumber` guard to check the input is a valid positiveNumber as shown in the example below.
 It should only throw `rulr.InvalidPositiveNumberError`.

 ```ts
 import * as rulr from 'rulr'